trixi-framework/TrixiParticles.jl/docs/src/general/surface_reconstruction.md

 a proof of global manifoldness or absence of self-intersections.
 The returned [`SurfaceReconstructionStatistics`](@ref) records the effective isovalue, volumes, component counts, and per-stage timings for auditing.

+## Boundary placement and clearance

+`BoundaryMesh` formed from `lattice_surface_topology` connects the **outermost particle centers**, not a separately specified physical wall.
+For a uniform rectangular shape whose centers begin half a particle spacing inside the physical face, the mesh lies about ``h/2`` inside that face.
+For example, with ``h=0.05`` m, a physical face at ``x=0.25`` m has its lattice boundary at ``x=0.275`` m.
+The default `boundary_clearance=0` clips at the lattice mesh; it does not infer this offset.

+If the intended surface is the physical wall, set a clearance appropriate to the boundary discretization (often ``h/2`` for that rectangular lattice), or pass geometry that represents the physical wall directly.
+The tank-size constraint itself is placed at the specified tank coordinates.
+This choice changes where volume is redistributed by area/volume correction, so it should be recorded with the reconstruction settings.

 ## Callback output